simonlaube/maplines/README.md

 - [ ] distinction of recorded tracks and planned tracks
 - [ ] map select desired layers to display
 - [ ] try to approximate gps lines to streets of OSM
+- [ ] add images and comments to track / route
+- [ ] load activities from strava
+- [ ] load activities from komoot
+- [ ] check for useful fit fields of other devices

 ## Future Design Improvements